AndreasPK/ghc/docs/users_guide/using-optimisation.rst

     the source code for default values and documentation.
 But I strongly advise against this.

-.. ghc-flag:: -fvanilla-blocklayout
+.. ghc-flag:: -fweightless-blocklayout
-    :shortdesc: Use old behaviour when not using the new code layout.
+    :shortdesc: Ignore cfg weights for code layout.
     :type: dynamic
-    :reverse: -fno-vanilla-blocklayout
+    :reverse: -fno-weightless-blocklayout
     :category:

-    :default: on
+    :default: off

+    When not using the cfg based blocklayout layout is determined either by the last jump in a basic block or the heaviest outgoing edge of the block in the cfg.

-    With this flag enabled and new-blocklayout disabled GHC falls back to the old code layout behaviour.
+    With this flag enabled we use the last jump instruction in blocks.
+    Without this flags the old algorithm also uses the heaviest outgoing edge.

-    When this flag is disabled GHC will use the old layout algorithm but use the same static analysis used by the new code layout to decide which blocks should be placed after each other.
+    When this flag is enabled and :ghc-flag:`-fcfg-blocklayout` is disabled block layout behaves the same as in 8.6 and earlier.

 .. ghc-flag:: -fcpr-anal
     :shortdesc: Turn on CPR analysis in the demand analyser.
 Implied by :ghc-flag:`-O`.